mcapinsk/CAC-CAP/README.md

 ## Results

-The results for Theorems 1.2 and 1.4 will be written out in terminal.
-The results for Theorem 1.3 are stored in the folder:
+After downloading the files, the results from the computation which we have performed on our clusted will be downloaded to the files

+CAC-CAP/CAC-CAP/thm_1_2.txt
+CAC-CAP/CAC-CAP/thm_1_3.txt
+CAC-CAP/CAC-CAP/thm_1_4.txt

+and the data files for the plot for the NTSF are downloaded to the folder

 CAC-CAP/CAC-CAP/thm_1_3

-which contains the gnuplot files.
 The plot can be made by calling

     load 'plotNTSF.txt'

 from gnuplot.

+When you execute the program the results for Theorems 1.2, 1.3 and 1.4 will be written out in terminal.
+The gnuplot files in the folder:

+CAC-CAP/CAC-CAP/thm_1_3

+will also be updated to the newes executed result.

 ## Suggested order of reading the files